keu/docs/software/secrets-backend.md

 :::warning

 If you want to deploy your project to a hosted Git repository before deploying to Astronomer, be sure to save `<your-key-file>` securely.
 We recommend adding it to your project's [`.env` file](develop-project.md#set-environment-variables-via-env-local-development-only) and specifying this file in `.gitignore`.
-When you deploy to Astronomer, you should set these values as secrets via the Astronomer UI.
+When you deploy to Astronomer, you should set these values as secrets via the Software UI.

 :::